BioDepot/BioDepot-workflow-builder/README.md

 ### Save widget and load the workflow again

 1\.
 Hit the bottom save button to save all the changes to the widget.
-2\.
-Go to the menu and choose Load workflow so that the changes loaded into Bwb
+The workflow should automatically reload to update the changes.

 ### Creating or copying the wrapper Python script